Takachiho Shrine

 Google Maps

 Takachiho Shrine is a 10–15 minute walk from the bus center.
-Some nearby hotels offer free shuttle service for evening Yokagura shows.
+Some nearby hotels offer free shuttle service for the evening Yokagura performances.
 If not, taking a taxi is the easiest option.

 Reviews